FusionAuth/fusionauth-example-asp-netcore/README.md

 Key for Code Exchange, and is often pronounced “pixie”.
 The feature is enabled by default by the netcore oauth library.

 You need to have dotnetcore installed to run this code.
+Please note that this application uses netcore 5.0.
 If you are using a mac, use this command `brew cask install dotnet-sdk` to setup the development environment.

 Set up fusionauth as documented in the blog post.